© Miri WTPOTUS November 14, 2011

 throughout this time he had written regularly to Kezia, even sending pictures of Ann and Barack Jr.

-This would be the time while he was at Harvard, AFTER Mboya told him to contact Kezia.
+This would have been during the time that BHO Sr. was at Harvard, after Mboya had told him to contact Kezia.
 Why, given that he’d left “Ann” and Barry behind in Hawaii, would he have been sending Kezia photos of Ann and Barry?
 Why would he be sending her such photos?

 So the mystery this week is: What became of Kezia’s child by the man who was NOT her husband?